 As I stated earlier, your guest blogging outreach has to be a win for everyone involved.
 A publication editor’s goal is not to increase your readership and make you look smart.
 That’s your job.
 An editor’s job is to build up her publication and share fresh, expert ideas with her audience.

-In fact, those fresh ideas are the biggest reason editors accept guest posts.
+Those fresh ideas are the biggest reason editors accept guest posts.
 More editors cited a contributor’s unique perspective and expertise as their reason for accepting guest content than any other reason.
-So, when you’re thinking through topics to blog about, take that into account.
+So, when you’re thinking about topics to blog about, consider that.

-So, before you create anything, read through posts that are already published on the guest blogging sites you’re interested in.
-Find out what topics the editor likes and which seem to elicit the most engagement, then tailor your content accordingly.
+So, before you create anything, read through posts already published on the guest blogging sites you’re interested in.
+Find out what topics the editor likes and which elicit the most engagement, then tailor your content accordingly.

-I’m not advocating that you parrot the ideas already circulating on the site, but making sure your submission is a fit is essential.
+I’m not advocating that you parrot the ideas circulating on the site, but ensuring your submission is a fit is essential.
 Remember, you want to submit a guest post that an editor will accept.
 That won’t happen unless the content you send is both unique and relevant.

 2. Find the right content format.

-Video content is all over our social feeds, and everyone and their mother has a favorite podcast.
-It’s clear that audiences consume content in many different formats.
-Editors are noticing these trends, too: In addition to written posts, 67 percent of editors say they plan to publish video content this year; 52 percent are looking to include infographics; and 40 percent are interested in podcasts.
+Video content is all over our social feeds; everyone and their mother has a favorite podcast.
+Audiences consume content in many different formats.
+Editors are noticing these trends, too: Besides written posts, 67 percent of editors say they plan to publish video content this year; 52 percent are looking to include infographics, and 40 percent are interested in podcasts.

 3. Avoid the biggest guest posting mistake.

 It’s natural if you want to talk about yourself.
 Everybody does.
-In fact, we humans spend an average of 60 percent of our conversations talking about ourselves — and when we’re online, that leaps to 80 percent.
+Humans spend an average of 60 percent of our conversations about ourselves — and when we’re online, that leaps to 80 percent.

 Seventy-nine percent of editors say that overly promotional content is the biggest problem they see in the guest post submissions they receive.
-Most sites already have ads on them; they don’t need your contributed content to act as an advertisement, too.
+Most sites already have ads; they don’t need your contributed content to act as an advertisement.